aseichter2007/ClipboardConqueror/readme.md

 |||tot| or tree of thought will expand and include near concepts, questions, or ideas to produce a more comprehensive solution

+Save agents on the fly to store, sort, query, think, review, or just tell you jokes or anything you can  ask for, really.

 Key Features:
 --------------